Barack Obama "Joker" poster

 The Barack Obama "Joker" poster is a manipulated image of Barack Obama, then president of the United States, used by some critics of the Obama administration.
-The image was created by Firas Alkhateeb in January 2009, and portrays Obama as comic book supervillain Joker, based on the portrayal by Heath Ledger in The Dark Knight (2008).
+The image was created by Firas Alkhateeb in January 2009, and portrays Obama as DC comic book supervillain the Joker, based on the portrayal by Heath Ledger in The Dark Knight (2008).
 Alkhateeb has said the image was not intended to make a political statement.
 He uploaded the image to the photo-sharing website Flickr, from where it was downloaded by an unknown individual who added the caption "socialism".
 It was described in 2009 by The Guardian as the "American right's first successful use of street art".

 Origin

 The first known use of Obama's image being "Jokerified" was published on Myspace by a user listed as Ross Brummet in August 2008.
 The image was of a smiling Barack Obama, his face painted over with Joker-style makeup, and the quote "The U.S. deserves a better class of war criminal, and I'm going to give it to them."
 A second instance, and the first to receive media coverage, occurred at a rally for vice presidential candidate Joe Biden at Florida State University on November 2, 2008.
 Two members of the FSU College Republicans created the poster from an Obama "Hope" poster they had purchased from the school's College Democrats club, and used it to demonstrate outside the Biden event.
 This design featured the caption "Why So Socialist?", a parody of The Dark Knights "Why So Serious" tagline.
 The students dismissed criticism of the poster, explaining that it was simply a pop culture reference designed to "get the attention of a college audience".

-The version of the image that was eventually popularized was created by Firas Alkhateeb, a 20-year-old Palestinian American history student at the University of Illinois at Chicago.
-He digitally manipulated the Obama photograph from the October 2006 Time magazine cover, using Adobe Photoshop.
+The version of the image that was eventually popularized was created by Firas Alkhateeb, a 20-year-old student at the University of Illinois at Chicago.
+He digitally manipulated the Obama photograph from his October 2006 Time magazine cover, using Adobe Photoshop.
 His version did not contain the "socialism" label.
 Alkhateeb was influenced by artist Shepard Fairey, designer of the Obama "Hope" poster, and wanted to practice a "Jokerize" technique he learned in class.
 He digitally added the Joker face paint over the Obama image and uploaded it to Flickr on January 18, 2009.
 Alkhateeb is said to have had no ill-will towards Obama, but was simply bored.